volution/z-run/sources/embedded/documentation/readme.txt

 no roadmap.

 However, I do use it personally for all my scripting tasks, from project development to automation.
-Also, I do also use it in production for various operational tasks, from driving Ansible and LetsEncrypt, to remote execution.
+Moreover, I do also use it in production for various operational tasks, from driving Ansible and LetsEncrypt, to remote execution.

 Also see the "How is it tested?", "How quick are issues fixed?", "How to ask